 Heat Strengthened glass is most affective when combined in a double glazed unit or in a lamination with fully toughened glass.
 This product is ideal for overhead glazing or where stability is required when the glass is broken.

-Heat Strengthened glass has three main criteria’s, Thermal Safety, Reduced Surface Distortion and when broken the glass cracks into large particles, whilst maintaining rigidity giving improved retention in the glazing system, the changes of falling glass is reduced.
+Heat Strengthened glass has three main criteria’s, Thermal Safety, Reduced Surface Distortion and when broken the glass cracks into large particles, whilst maintaining rigidity giving improved retention in the glazing system, the chances of falling glass is reduced.